DennisD2/tomorrow/src/morrow/sa9054-info.md

 ## Todos
 - GetRBWwide() is reimplemented correctly, but the code then fails.
 Correct this.
+- A 40 point sweep needs ~30 seconds.
+This is way too long.
+The manual says that settling times etc. are in millisecond range.
+So why are the aquisitions run that long?
+Analyze timing and find out where all the time is lost.
 - Make dd_readEngineStatus() original again(find out original name and make code use vi* only)
 - Fix Error mapping ENG->SW domain
 - Check all "DD XXX" and "TODO" notes and solve the issues